 Inspect the monitoring and sampling equipment.
 Determine that they are correct for their use and are operational.
 Compare the monitors to the monitoring system described in the ER and ODCM to ensure consistency.
 This is a readiness inspection, and the inspector is reminded to walk-down all sampling and direct monitoring stations to determine that they are properly sited and consistent with the ODCM.

-Guidance: Technical guidance can be found in Regulatory Guides 4.1, 4.15, 4.8, 1.97, NUREG-1301 (PWR) or NUREG-1302 (BWR), ESRP 6.2, Radiological Assessment Branch Technical Position (Revision1, November 1979) and ANS N320- 1979.
+Guidance: Technical guidance can be found in Regulatory Guides 4.1, 4.15, 4.8, 1.97, NUREG-1301 (PWR) or NUREG-1302 (BWR), Environmental Standard Review Plan (ESRP) 6.2, Radiological Assessment Branch Technical Position (Revision1, November 1979) and ANS N320- 1979.

 Review the licensee’s Standard Operating Procedures (SOPs) for the operation and use of instruments and samplers.
 Review the SOPs for sample handling and processing to ensure that the procedures are correct and satisfy regulatory requirements (for example, sample transport, preservation, change-out, and chain of custody).
 Verify that the staff has been trained on the purpose and scope of the REMP and is implementing the SOPs.